muratcangencturk/prompter/README.md

 workers and clears cached files.
 Keep it deployed for a short time after updates to clean outdated clients.

+The build process intentionally leaves all `navigator.serviceWorker.register` calls commented out in the HTML files. `scripts/build-prompts.js` only adds cache-busting query strings and does not modify these comments.
+Leave the registration disabled unless offline support is explicitly required.

 Run `npm run build` whenever you modify production files to increment the manifest version and trigger this refresh mechanism.